Dallas Stars: 1994–1998: Arrival of Tom Hicks and building for a championship

+1998–2004: Stanley Cup contention and 1999 Stanley Cup championship

-Dominance, a Stanley Cup championship, and deep playoff runs (1998–2004)
+1999 Stanley Cup title and 2000 Stanley Cup Final run

-In the 1998 off-season, after falling just short in the Western Conference Finals, the Stars added what they believed was the final piece toward winning a championship: star goalscoring winger Brett Hull.
+In the 1998 off-season, after falling just short in the conference finals, the Stars added what they believed was the final piece toward winning a championship: star goalscoring winger Brett Hull.
 Hull had already had a successful career with the St. Louis Blues, with three consecutive 70-goal seasons and a Hart Memorial Trophy, but a fallout with Blues management led Hull to leave St. Louis via free agency.
 Additionally, this was the first season for the Stars in the Pacific Division after the 1998 NHL division re-alignment.

 In the 1998–99 season, the Stars won 51 games, surpassing the 50-win mark for the first time in franchise history.
 They also recorded 114 points, which still stands today as a franchise record.
-They won the Pacific Division by 24 points, their third consecutive division title; a second consecutive Presidents' Trophy; the Jennings Trophy as the league's top defensive team; and were awarded home-ice advantage throughout the 1999 playoffs.
+They won their first Pacific Division by 24 points (their third consecutive division title), a second consecutive Presidents' Trophy, the Jennings Trophy as the league's top defensive team, and were awarded home-ice advantage throughout the 1999 playoffs.
 Winger Jere Lehtinen was also awarded the Frank J. Selke Trophy.

 In the first round of the playoffs, Dallas faced the Edmonton Oilers.
-The Stars swept the Oilers in four close games, winning Game 4 in the third overtime on a goal by Joe Nieuwendyk.
+The Stars swept the Oilers in four close games, winning game 4 in the third overtime on a goal by Joe Nieuwendyk.
 They then faced the St. Louis Blues in the second round.
 After taking a 2–0 series lead, the Blues came back to tie the series.
 The Stars then won the next two games to beat the Blues in six games.
-The series again ended on an overtime goal, this time from Mike Modano.
-In the Conference Finals, they faced the Colorado Avalanche for the first time in Stars history.
+The series again ended on an overtime goal, this time in game 6 from Mike Modano.
+In the conference finals, they faced the Colorado Avalanche for the first time in Stars playoff history.
 This would be the first of four playoff meetings between the Stars and Avalanche in the next seven years.
-After both the Stars and the Avalanche split the first four games at a 2–2 series tie, the Avalanche won Game 5 by a score of 7–5, taking a 3–2 series lead, The Stars rallied winning game six on the road, and Game 7 at home, both by 4–1 scorelines.
+After both the Stars and the Avalanche split the first four games at a 2–2 series tie, the Avalanche won game 5 by a score of 7–5, taking a 3–2 series lead, The Stars rallied winning game six on the road, and game 7 at home, both by 4–1 scorelines.